OcelotBabou/Quartz/content/8-NPC/Gods/New Gods/Alber.md

 ## Quotes

-“To tame nature is to enslave it; to protect it is to honor it.”
+“To tame nature is to enslave it; to protect it is to honour it.”

 ## Background